 Released on 17 May 1921 having signed ‘the undertaking’, Michael did not get to enjoy his liberty for long.
 A week later he was a participant in the Custom House Burning after which he was again arrested to become one of those detained in Kilmainham Gaol.
 He features in a British Truce Violation report dated 2 December 1921 for breaking parole (along with “R. Rigney” – possibly Tom Rigney, another Custom House man?) on 20 November.

 That incident did not affect either man’s case, as Love & Rigney were released with the other prisoners on 8 December.

-Having spent most of the War of Independence in jail, Love joined the National Army at Beggar’s Bush in March 1922 as a Private and became one of the new Dublin Guard at Portobello Barracks.
-He was commissioned as a Captain and the Army Census that November lists him at the Mountjoy military post in the Quartermaster’s Dept., 2nd Eastern Division, aged 26 and living at 5 Cecil Avenue, Clontarf.
-He then was promoted to Commandant, but on 28 December tragedy hit Love again with the death of his wife in a nursing home from general paralysis at the age of 34.
+Having spent most of the War of Independence in jail, Love joined the National Army at Beggar’s Bush in March 1922 and became a Private in the new Dublin Guard.
+Subsequently posted to Portobello Barracks, he was commissioned as a Captain.
+The Army Census that November lists him at the Mountjoy military post in the Quartermaster’s Department, 2nd Eastern Division, aged 26 and living at 5 Cecil Avenue, Clontarf.
+He then was promoted to Commandant, but on 28 December tragedy hit Love again with the death of his wife in a nursing home from general paralysis at the very early age of 34.